travier/travier/README.md

 ## Fedora Kinoite

-Fedora Kinoite is a container focused desktop operating system featuring the [KDE Plasma desktop][KDE] and based on [rpm-ostree], [podman] and [Flatpak].
-Fedora Kinoite is a close sibling of [Fedora Silverblue][Silverblue], which is based on the same core technologies and features the [GNOME desktop][GNOME].
+[Fedora Kinoite] is a container focused desktop operating system featuring the [KDE Plasma desktop] and based on [rpm-ostree], [podman] and [Flatpak].
+[Fedora Kinoite] is a close sibling of [Fedora Silverblue], which is based on the same core technologies and features the [GNOME desktop].

-Fedora Kinoite has been [accepted officially in Fedora][Change] and will be released as part of Fedora 35.
-In the meantime, you can try the official Rawhide development builds by following the instructions from [this Fedora Discussion thread][Rawhide].
+The first stable release of Fedora Kinoite will be available as part of the Fedora 35 release.
+In the meantime, you can try the official [Fedora Kinoite 35 Beta][Fedora Kinoite] or try it on an existing rpm-ostree based system by following the instructions from [this Fedora Discussion thread][KinoiteTest].

-I also maintain unofficial stable builds based on Fedora 34 for Fedora Kinoite and other variants (XFCE, LXQt, Deepin, Mate and Pantheon).
-See [this Fedora Magazine article][Article] and [this Fedora Discussion thread][Thread] for details.
+I also used to maintain unofficial builds based on Fedora 34 and older for Fedora Kinoite and other variants (XFCE, LXQt, Deepin, Mate and Pantheon).
+See [this Fedora Magazine article][KinoiteArticle] and [this Fedora Discussion thread][KinoiteThread] for details.

 ### Talks